pleabargain/EnglishHelpsYourCareer/adverbs.md

 It's widely recognized as X.

 # thoroughly
+I thoroughly agree with you!

 # occasionally
 * We met up occasionally for a drink.

+# efficiently
+They efficiently installed the system.

 # barely
 * I can barely hear you!
 Please speak up!